 Close a Valuation Discount

-Many companies have multiple segments of varying business quality.
+Many companies have multiple segments, each of varying business quality.
 Each of these segments also has their own unique key drivers.
 In any given year, some of the businesses could be strong while others are weak.
 As a result of this dynamic, the market places a valuation on the consolidated company.

 In many of these instances, the current market value is less than what the company is worth on a ‘sum-of-the-parts’ basis.